GiorgosTzimas/CV-Interactive-Version-Tableau/README.md

 ## Notes

-- The data included is curated specifically for presentation purposes
-- Some content may be simplified compared to a traditional CV
+Some content may be simplified compared to a traditional CV

 ## Contact